spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Step 3: Connectivity

-Install the [Ocean Controller](ocean/tutorials/ocean-controller-v2/) and establish the connection between the Ocean SaaS and the cluster.
+Install the [Ocean Controller Version 2](ocean/tutorials/ocean-controller-v2/) and establish the connection between the Ocean SaaS and the cluster.

 <details>
   <summary markdown="span">Click for image</summary>